Mike Tagliere’s NFL Mock Draft 2019 – Two Rounds (5.0)

 9. Buffalo Bills – Ed Oliver (DT – Houston)

 There was a lot of activity from the Bills in free agency, but nothing to address the loss of Kyle Williams, who retired after the 2018 season.
-Houston is probably a top-five talent in the draft at a position of need for the Bills.
+Oliver is probably a top-five talent in the draft at a position of need for the Bills.
 While an offensive tackle is certainly possible, them signing both Ty Nsekhe and LaAdrian Waddle in free agency may put a hold on that.
 The Bills are also having a pre-draft visit with Oliver.

 10. Denver Broncos – Drew Lock (QB – Missouri)